-- 1. Appropriate consent is in place for the use of the premises for use as a licensed cafe and restaurant.
-Council advised that they have no objection to the liquor licence. - 2.
-A Police submission was received and considered as summarised at submission analysis below. - 3.
+- 1. Development consent is in place for the use of the premises for use as a licensed restaurant.
+Council have confirmed that the restaurant may operate on both levels of the venue. - A Police submission was received and considered as summarised at submission analysis below. - 3.
 No public submissions were received relating to any issues with the application. - 4.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
-I am satisfied that the statutory advertising requirements have been met. - 6.
-Having reviewed all the material, I am satisfied that granting this application for a On Premises (Restaurant) liquor licence with Primary Service Authorisation will not be detrimental to the local or broader community. - 7.
-Plan of Management provided covering both the restaurant and PSA aspect of the premises. - 8.
-Development Consent - 9.
-Plan.
+I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for a on premises (restaurant) liquor licence with primary service authorisation will not be detrimental to the local or broader community. - 7.
+A detailed plan of management has been forwarde3d which lists Responsible Services of Alcohol measures that will be in place at the venue.

-MATERIALS CONSIDERED BY THE ILGA DELEGATE
+MATERIALS CONSIDER.ED BY THE ILGA DELEGATE